JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin.md

 #### pluginName
 {#intellij-extension-pluginname}

-The plugin name part used in the generated ZIP distribution: <path>build/distributions/PluginName-1.0.0.zip</path> and name of the plugin directory in the sandbox directory.
+The plugin name part used in the generated ZIP distribution: <path>build/distributions/PluginName-1.0.0.zip</path>, and the name of the plugin directory in the sandbox directory.

 {style="narrow"}
 Type